© 2011 Pi Arthur Stuart, pastuart.com

 Keep a Journal

 If I were given an opportunity to do things over, one of my top picks would be to keep a journal.
 Most of us appear to lead simple lives that might not seem exciting or interesting, nevertheless, documenting it may prove to be interesting and valuable.
-You never known when good documentation will be needed for many situations, such as health issues or legal matters.
+You never know when good documentation will be needed for many situations, such as health issues or legal matters.
 It will also allow you to look back to see what you were like and how you've grown.

 A few ideas about keeping a Journal.
 It doesn't have to be just writing or even any writing, except for notes and data.
-My son carries a tape recorder and made notes as things occurred.
+My son carries a tape recorder and make notes as things occurred.
 Regardless of how you keep a journal here’s what I suggest.

 Even if you don't keep a written journal, write anyway.
-When you write for yourself, spelling and structure can be ignored – as long as you can understated what you wrote later.
-Writing your thoughts and feeling when angry, may help to abate the situation and allow you transfer it on to the paper or computer.
+When you write for yourself, spelling and structure can be ignored – as long as you can understand what you wrote later.
+Writing your thoughts and feelings when angry, may help to abate the situation and allow you transfer it on to the paper or computer.
 For me writing is relaxing.
-I can say what I want and it seems to relegate my concerns to the paper or computer.
+I can say what I want, and it seems to relegate my concerns to the paper or computer.
 When I write I don't think about spelling or technical accuracy, I just say what I want and hope I can interpret it later.

 Explore your creative or adventurous sides.